Bobby Randell Wilcoxson: Arrested

 In February, 1962, Curry was arrested by the FBI.
 The FBI listed Wilcoxson on its famous "Most Wanted List" on February 23, 1962, and added Nussbaum on April 3, 1962.
 In pursuit of the bandits, the FBI circulated over 1 million "wanted" posters and interviewed over 9,000 people in New York state alone.
 The G-Men declared the robbers dangerous, armed with hand-grenades and 25 submachine guns.
 "They will not hesitate to open fire," warned the posters.
-When rumors placed the robbers in Canada and The United Kingdom, the Canadian Royal Mounted Police and the Bobbies of Scotland Yard joined the manhunt.
+When rumors placed the robbers in Canada and The United Kingdom, the Royal Canadian Mounted Police and the Bobbies of Scotland Yard joined the manhunt.
 Over 600 FBI agents searched worldwide for Nussbaum, Wilcoxson and Wilcoxson’s 19-year-old "paramour," Jacqueline Ruth Rose of Paoli, Indiana and Delray Beach, Florida.
 Nussbaum was captured by the FBI after a high-speed car chase through Buffalo on November 4, 1962.
 Mid morning on November 10, 1962, Wilcoxson and Rose came out of their rented home in Baltimore, Maryland, where they encountered a swarm of 30 FBI agents.